jpritikin/coach/content/docs/services/groups.md

 ### Men's Group

+This group is for men with the following profile:

+- biologically male at birth
+- cisgender
+- heterosexual

+Please look elsewhere if you are gay, bisexual, or transgender.

 **Brotherhood of Understanding**: Forge genuine connections, share insights, and build a strong network of support among men who are walking similar paths.

 **Explore Masculinity**: Dive into discussions about masculinity, societal expectations, relationships, emotional well-being, and personal growth.
 Challenge stereotypes, embrace authenticity, and redefine what it means to be a man in today's evolving world.